Noeda/sst/CHEATSHEET.md

 - `PATH_BENEATH_EXEC_WRITE:<dir>`
 - `PATH_BENEATH_WRITE_EXEC:<dir>` [2]

-`FILE` must be used with regular files. `PATH_BENEATH` must be used with directories.
+`FILE` must be used with 'file-like' files (currently this means: regular files, block devices or character devices). `PATH_BENEATH` must be used with directories.

 [1] `EXEC` and `WRITE` also sets the `READ` permission.